 THANK YOU for visiting MOON PIE PRESS - Where the men are handsome, the women have curves, and ALL the poetry is above average.

 Moon Pie Press was started in 2003 by Alice Persons and Nancy Henry, who met in law school in 1983.
 In 2002 they collaborated with Lillian Kennedy on an anthology of Maine poetry called A SENSE OF PLACE - see our book catalog under the CATALOG tab - we have a few copies left.
-Moon Pie Press has published 44 books as of September 2008.
-These include five anthologies.
+Moon Pie Press has published 100 books, including 9 anthologies.
 Nancy left the press in November 2006.
 Alice is continuing with the press as Editor and Publisher.

 Note that one of the goals of the press has always been to keep book prices low, while striving to produce attractive books.
 We make sure that our poets' work is affordable, and hope to get as many books as we can out into the world.
 You can help support the poets and make it possible for us to continue to publish fine work by buying our books and spreading the word about what we do.
 Thank you for your love of good poetry and your support.